Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 Renaming an MLflow Model
 ^^^^^^^^^^^^^^^^^^^^^^^^

-As well as adding or updating a description of a specific version of the model, you can rename an existing registered model using "rename_registered_model()".
+In addition to adding or updating a description of a specific version of the model, you can rename an existing registered model using "rename_registered_model()".

 .. code-block:: python